solygambas/node-tour-operator-booking-app/playground/deno-websockets/README.md

 ## Features

 - setting up a Deno server and creating an HTML template.
+- using Deno.upgradeWebSocket to handle websockets.
+- giving an unique ID to each client with uuid.

 Based on [Deno WebSockets Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gie1HrzOlzGZdEHLKhwNJE) by Shaun Pelling - The Net Ninja (2020).